ropensci/roweb3/content/champions/_index.md

 * Provide feedback to help rOpenSci to continue to host relevant, welcoming activities for R developers.
 * Gain transferable skills and experiences that are sought after for careers in open source software.

+We are looking six to nine Champions for this first pilot.
+We expect to co-create the rOpenSci Champion program with the selected applicants and influence future editions with their experience and feedback.

+We look forward to receiving many applications and are committed to directing non-selected applicants towards other ways in which they can contribute to rOpenSci.

 ## Eligibility